JhulFramework/JIC/README.md

-## Codeignitor Application Installer
+### Codeignitor Application Installer
  - Web UI to facilitate Codeignitor app installation

-## Requirement
+### Requirement
 - PHP Version >= 5.6

-## Installation ( DEFAULT )
+### Installation ( as it is )

- - move your codeignitor application and system folder in /path/to/jic/codeignitor directory
+ - Clone or download this repository

- - EDIT /path/to/jic/codeignitor/application/config/config.php and change respective lines to
+ - EDIT your application/config/config.php and change respective lines to

 ```php